andrenbrandao/serverless-mongodb-performance-jmeter/README.md

-# Numart - Simple e-commerce app
+# MongoStore - Simple e-commerce app

 This code is used in the article "How to Fix Performance Bottlenecks in MongoDB with JMeter".